khaled22219/widbulk/README.md

 # widbulk - Bulk Data Download from the World Inequality Database (WID)
 # Overview:
-widbulk is a Stata module designed to facilitate the bulk downloading and extraction of data from the World Inequality Database (WID).
-The module retrieves the most up-to-date version of the WID data including data series and metadata, extracts its contents, and stores them in a designated "Raw Folder" directory for further use in Stata.
+widbulk is a Stata module designed to facilitate the bulk downloading and extraction of data from the World Inequality Database (WID.world).
+The module retrieves the latest version of WID data directly from the WID.world website, including data series and metadata, extracts its contents, and stores them in a designated "Raw Folder" directory for further use in Stata.

 # Description:
 widbulk is a user-contributed Stata command that automates the process of downloading and extracting the most recent WID dataset.
 Upon execution, the module:

-    1. Downloads the latest ZIP archive from the WID website.
+    1. Bulk downloads the data from the website.

-    2. Extracts the contents into a subdirectory named Raw Data inside the specified directory (or the current working directory if no path is provided).
+    2. Unzips the downloaded folder, creating a folder named Raw Data, where all CSV files will be stored.
+    3. Checks for duplicates and keeps only the one with full data (ignoring empty CSV files).
+    4. Saves the data in the current directory by default, or allows you to specify a save location using the savepath option.